 Skip to contents

-Check that x is a character vector of the correct length with only allowed character values.
+Check that x is a character vector of the correct length with only allowed values.

 Usage